Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Feeding the alligators is a favorite activity at Critchlow Alligator Sanctuary

-Tip: Read the signs if you’re feeding the alligators because some have special diets or need certain sized food.
+Tip: Read the signs if you’re feeding the alligators.
+Some have special diets or need certain sizes of food.

-Along the back is where you’ll find the biggest gators of all including Godzilla and Medusa, the stars of the show.
-These alligators are on a special diet so you can’t feed them but there are windows at the perfect height for kids.
+Along the back are the biggest gators of all time, including Godzilla and Medusa, the show’s stars.
+These alligators are on a special diet, so you can’t feed them, but there are windows at the perfect height for kids.

 The alligators back here have interesting stories about their previous homes so take the time to read their signs.